 Cerebral Palsy Injury Attorneys

-We are here to help Tennessee residents with cerebral palsy claims.
-Cerebral palsy is a serious disorder affecting motor skills, movement, muscle tone and posture.
+The birth of a child should be one of the most joyous of occasions but if medical personnel make a mistake it can result in tragedy.
+During the birthing process, a child can suffer a brain injury which can lead to cerebral palsy.
+Cerebral palsy is a very serious disorder affecting motor skills, movement, muscle tone and posture.
 It can also lead to vision, hearing and speech problems as well as learning disabilities.
-Cerebral palsy is the result of brain damage, and it often occurs during the birthing process.
 Below are some of the causes of cerebral palsy during labor and delivery:

 - Traumatic head injury often through the use of forceps or a vacuum to assist with delivery;